 - Then, allow the donuts to defrost for 20-30 minutes on the counter.

-- When you’re ready to start frying, heat 2-inches of oil in a large, deep pan until it reaches 350℉.
+- When you’re ready to start frying, heat two inches of oil in a large, deep pan until it reaches 350 degrees Fahrenheit.

 - Drop the frozen donuts on the parchment into the hot oil.
-Only fry 2-3 donuts at a time or else they won’t cook evenly.
+Only fry two to three donuts at a time or else they won’t cook evenly.

-- Cook the donuts on each side for 2-3 minutes or until golden brown.
+- Cook the donuts on each side for two to three minutes or until golden brown.

 - Transfer the fried donuts to a plate lined with paper towel and place paper towels on top of the donuts to soak up any excess oil.

-- Serve immediately or within the next few hours of making for best results.
+- Serve immediately or within a few hours of making for best results.
 If eating the second or third day, microwave the donut for 30 seconds for best results.

 Recipe adapted from imglutenfree.com